THePeeP2/GitHub-portfolio/README.md

 # Approach to Software Design and Future Strategies:
 The approach involved systematic consideration of requirements, constraints, and object-oriented principles.
 Future strategies would include a more detailed analysis of trade-offs in the evaluation section and incorporating feedback loops during the design process for iterative improvements.

-- **/In summary, the design documentation effectively captured the client's needs, proposed a robust software solution, and showcased an object-oriented approach.
+- In summary, the design documentation effectively captured the client's needs, proposed a robust software solution, and showcased an object-oriented approach.
 Continuous refinement and attention to user needs remain integral for successful software development.